VU-Irakliy/weather_software_practice/README.md

 <br>
 Tkinter 8.6 (it's a built-in library)
 <br><br>
-How To Start a Program: Launch start.py file.
+How To Start a Program: Launch start.py file or just go to output/the_weather/the_weather
 <br>